 As part of the national strategy for the European Research Area (ERA), Germany is expanding its collaboration with the EU13 member states.
 These include Bulgaria, Croatia, the Czech Republic, Cyprus, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia.
-The ERA Fellowships programme supports capacity building in the field of science management in the EU13 and strengthens networking with German research organisations and universities.
+The ERA Fellowships - Science Management action supports capacity building in the field of science management in the EU13 and sustainable networks between the EU13 countries and German non-university research institutes, research funding organisations and universities.

 Who is it for?